• Disease Overview

 Causes

-The cause of CVID is unknown for most patients but a genetic cause has been identified in about 20%.
+The cause of CVID is unknown for most patients but a genetic cause has been identified in about 30%.
 Autosomal dominant (mostly) and autosomal recessive inheritance has been reported in CVID.
-More commonly, sporadic cases, with no apparent history of the disorder in their family, may still be caused by either rare autosomal defects or complex interactions of environmental and genetic causes (multifactorial inheritance).
-Mutations in genes that are involved in the development and function of B cells are only a small part of the genes that lead to CVID, as most the causal genes identified are those that are involved in regulation of immune responses.
+More commonly, sporadic cases, with no apparent history of the disorder in their family, may still be caused by either rare autosomal gene variants or complex interactions of environmental and genetic causes (multifactorial inheritance).
+Changes (variants) in genes that are involved in the development and function of B cells can lead to CVID, but most of the causal genes identified are genes involved in regulation of immune responses.

 Researchers have found that, in addition to defective B cells, errors in other immune cells (the T cell system) may either contribute to or be responsible for the irregularities in immunoglobulin production.
 Lack of T cell maturational influence on the developing B cell may lead to poor B cell development.